 While cross-validation was applied to assess the goodness-of-fit of modeling within the training set, it is not enough to validate the classification model17.
-The independent validation, with the testing set, is the one and only valid paradigm44 for model assessment.
+The independent validation with the testing set, is the one and only valid paradigm44 for model assessment.
 The result of independent validation using the testing set is shown in table 2.
 According to the result, both classifiers could predicit the geographical originis of all six types of GI rice with 100% accuracy.
-The results indicated that the information from the four features (27Al, 85Rb, 10B, and 23Na) were sufficient to be used to predict the geological origins.
-Coincidently, in a similar study 12114Cd, 85Rb, 12Mg and, 19K as the most relevant elements for the differientiation between rice samples obtained from two geological orgins in Brazil.
+The results indicated that the information from the four features (27Al, 85Rb, 10B, and 23Na) were sufficient to be used to predict the geological origins… (Need to state our workflow was successful… Coincidently, in a similar study 12114Cd, 85Rb, 12Mg and, 19K as the most relevant elements for the differientiation between rice samples obtained from two geological orgins in Brazil.
 To further study why the four features played such a critical role in the differentiation, we plotted their relative median concentrations.
 As shown in Fig. 5 , each GI rice had a unique elemental profile.
 Interestingly, while PJ-1 had the highest level of 27Al among all six types of GI rice, PJ-2 had the lowest.
 And for GI rice obtained from the same geological location, PJ-1& 2 differed in the composition of 23Na, 85Rb, and 10B.
 Such observation agreed with previous findings that cultivar types also majorly impact on the elemental composition in rice45,46.
 Overall, it remains a challenging task to elucidate the rationale for why the four elements showed strong differentiation power.
 The complexity here, shall partially attribute to the sample diversity.
 In this study, we collected samples from all three dominate rice producing regions in China, including the northeast China plain (WC, PJ-1, and PJ-2), Yangtze River Basin (SY, JS), and southeast coastal region (GG).
 Such wide geological sampling scope, introduced multi-layers of complexity (e.g. soil characteristics, agricultural practices, and genotype variation), which are all closely related to the elemental profile of crops47,48.